-The impact of a visa overstay in the United States, and whether it can be "forgiven," depends on the how long you stayed and what immigration benefit you are currently seeking.
-The U.S. immigration laws contain various penalties for people who overstay a visa.
+The impact of an overstay in the United States, and whether it can be "forgiven" by U.S. immigration authorities, depends on the how long you stayed and what immigration benefit you are currently seeking.
+U.S. immigration laws contain various penalties for people who overstay a visa.
 Nevertheless, there are situations in which you can apply for legal forgiveness or a waiver, and receive a U.S. immigration benefit (such as a green card) despite your overstay.

 If you entered the U.S. on a student visa, your I-94 will likely say "D/S," for duration of status.
 That means your overstay begins when you stop studying or complying with the terms of your visa.
 However, whether that overstay makes you inadmissible in the future depends on whether you actually accrued "unlawful presence," a separate legal definition.
 Students do not accrue unlawful presence until and unless an immigration official or judge has deemed them unlawfully present.

-However, you may not have a choice about whether to adjust status.
+However, you might not have a choice about whether to adjust status.
 Only limited categories of people are eligible to use this procedure.
-For example, people who entered the U.S. illegally (without a visa or other lawful admission) cannot adjust status.
+For example, people who entered the U.S. illegally (without a visa or other lawful admission) cannot adjust status (except in rare cases where old laws apply to them).
 Such people would, despite being technically eligible for a green card, have to apply for it through a U.S. consulate in their home country, at which time the time bar penalties could be applied against them.

 You won't accrue unlawful presence for purposes of the three- and ten-year time bars described above if and when you: